SebastianSimon/firefox-omni-tweaks/README.md

     The backup will be restored and the script will exit.
     Start Firefox again to go back to normal.

-Let me know if something went wrong, by creating a new issue.
+Let me know if something went wrong by creating a new issue.
 Provide details about terminal output, your system setup, and your software versions.

 Since this script partially relies on Firefox making sure to use the newly changed `browser/omni.ja`, as opposed to a cached `omni.ja` file, additional care must be taken to make issues reproducible.
 See the [wiki about the startup cache][wiki-cache] to gain insight into the cache clearing mechanism.

+You may some day receive a warning about a pattern failing to match due to the original Firefox code having changed.
+Please report these warnings as well.

 ### Restoring the backup